The Locality of Distributed Symmetry Breaking: MIS in Trees and High Girth Graphs

 \section{MIS in Trees and High Girth Graphs}

-The MIS algorithm of \Metivier{} et al.~\cite{MetivierRSZ11} works as follows.
-In each round each remaining vertex chooses a random number\footnote{The analysis supposes that vertices choose reals from any common distribution.
-This can be simulated, for our purposes, by selecting an integer from $[1,\ldots,n^b]$ uniformly at random, for a sufficiently large constant $b$.} and includes itself in the MIS if it holds a local maximum, thereby {\em eliminating} it and its neighborhood from further consideration.
-Observe that the probability that $v$ joins the MIS in a round is $1/(\deg(v)+1)$, irrespective of the degrees of its neighbors.
+One of the MIS algorithms of Luby~\cite{Luby86} works as follows.
+In each round each remaining node $v$ chooses a random real $r(v) \in (0,1)$ and includes itself in the MIS if $r(v)$ is greater than $\max_{w\in \Gamma(v)} r(w)$, thereby {\em eliminating} $v$ and its neighborhood from further consideration.\footnote{In practice it suffices to generate only the $O(\log n)$ most significant bits.
+That is, nodes choose an integer from, say, $\{1,\ldots,n^{10}\}$ uniformly at random.} Observe that the probability that $v$ joins the MIS in a round is $1/(\deg(v)+1)$, irrespective of the degrees of its neighbors.